BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R.rst

 Apply loops
 ***********************

 We can run this analysis using an apply loop.
 In are there are several choices of apply loops, for this case we will use the `sapply()` function.  `sapply()` takes two arguments: a vector and a function.
-You may want to check the help page, `?apply`, for other options.
+You may want to check the help page, `?apply`, for other options. `sapply()` takes every value of a vector and **applies** it to the first argument of the function argument.

 .. code:: R
     # 1 Run sapply for the first 1000 genes in `scaledcounts` using their names and the `ttestGene()` function.
 Write the ouput to an object called `res`.